nozdrenkov/private-gpt-frontend/README.md

 I really enjoy using [privateGPT](https://github.com/imartinez/privateGPT) and ask questions to all my documents.
 It would be nice if it had:

 - a proper frontend, so I don't have to enter my questions into terminal,
-- ability to have a simple semantic search (if I don't want to wait while GPT response).
+- ability to have a quick simple semantic search (if I don't want to wait LLM response).

 This is a simple experimental frontend which allows me to interact with privateGPT from the browser.

 Note: for now it has only semantic serch.
 Q/A feature would be next.

 ![Example](example.webp)

+Note: blue numer is a `cos` distance between embedding vectors.
+The smaller the number, the more close these sentences.

 ## Getting Started